 With Refresh Workflow FIlters I can check my metadata entry and see that I’ve overlooked 27 captions and forgotten to keyword 137 photos

-Now on my Windows PC I just hit the key combination Ctrl+F9, and I find this so much quicker and more convenient than using the menu.
+But now on my Windows PC I just hit the key combination Ctrl+F9 to run Refresh Workflow Filter, and I find this so much quicker and more convenient than using the menu.

 If you don’t like that shortcut, choose whatever combination suits you.